 The vision of Pioneers Healthcare Foundation is focused on how we, together, have the power to illuminate our community in order to ensure everyone has the ability to maintain optimal levels of health for years to come.
 The Foundation accomplishes this by providing important resources necessary to:

-While the foundation works closely with Pioneers Medical Center, Pioneers Healthcare Foundation is a separate and independent 501(c)3 non-profit organization with its own Board of Directors.
+While the Foundation works closely with Pioneers Medical Center, it is a separate and independent 501(c)3 nonprofit organization with its own Board of Directors.

 Pioneers Healthcare Foundation and Pioneers Medical Center are excited to announce the healthcare scholarships to be applied to the 2021/2022 school year.
 There are six scholarships available to continuing college students, area residents, and/or 2021 graduating high school seniors pursuing an education in healthcare.

 Applicants may be required to participate in an interview as part of the application process.
 During the interview, they will be expected to demonstrate their commitment to their education and their reasons for seeking a career in healthcare.

 Applications will be accepted beginning Monday, March 1st and are due by 5 pm on Monday, March 15th.Download 2021 Scholarship Form

 In addition to the various health programs offered through or in collaboration with PMC, the Foundation also makes it possible to offer the following programs in our community:

 Preventative screenings are an important tool in early detection and prevention.
 The Pioneers Healthcare Foundation Cancer Screening Fund helps provide cancer screenings to uninsured and low income residents.
 For more information about the program or to see if you qualify for assistance, please contact Rio Blanco County Nursing at 970-878-9525.

 Meals on Wheels is sponsored by Pioneers Medical Center, but is successful because of the volunteers who deliver the meals.